Diegogagan2587/blog-app/README.md

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.
+> Would you like to contact the collaborators of this project?

 👤 **Diego Vidal Lopez**